Ken Louko's Bio - Instructor, Guide, and Mentor

 In late July, 2019, Ken conducted three uniquely different on-water workshops at the annual Fly Fishers International Expo held in Bozeman, MT.
 The three (3) on-water workshop topics were: Nymph Fishing the "Right Angle" Method; Depth and Speed - Controlling your Fly Presentations; and, Real World Trout Spey applications... from Swinging flies to Dry Fly Fishing.
 Each workshop was held on the Gallatin River just south of Bozeman.
 Workshop participants lauded from many different states including Alaska.

-Visit the new site for a fresher look that easily displays on your smartphone.
-Covid-19 has certainly impacted everything.
-Ken looks forward to the start of Striper fishing on Lake Lanier as the lake water temps cool down and the fish start showing themselves both on top and near shallower water structures.
+In 2020-2021, Covid-19 has certainly impacted everything.
+In the Fall, 2021, Ken looks forward to the start of Striper season on Lake Lanier as the lake water temps cool down and the fish start showing themselves both on top and near shallower water structures.

-In 2019, Ken’s destination trips have included the following:
+In 2019, Ken’s destination trips included the following: